Edinburgh Cancer Research Centre: Scientific activities

 In these fields the ECRC has gained international recognition in innovative biomedical research and belongs to the Cancer Research UK Centres network of excellence.
 The ECRC investigators play also an important role in the palliative care practice and research.

 As of 2015, research in the ECRC is carried out by 27 independent research teams.
 In addition, 9 clinical researchers and 14 affiliated research groups are associated with the Centre.
 Several technology platforms, including mass spectrometry, reverse phase protein arrays and advanced microscopy, support the research activities.
 Since 2011, the ECRC also hosts a dedicated drug discovery unit.
 Since 2010, the institute is led by Margaret Frame (as the Science Director) and David Cameron (as the Clinical Director) with help and advise from the ECRC Governance Board.
-The ECRC works closely with the Edinburgh Cancer Centre and NHS Lothian, supporting clinical trials and cancer informatics research that is embedded within the NHS care of Scottish cancer patients.
+The ECRC works closely with the Edinburgh Cancer Centre and NHS Lothian, supporting clinical trials and routine data analysis through the Scottish Cancer Research Network and Edinburgh Cancer Informatics Research Group, ensuring that research is embedded within the NHS care of Scottish cancer patients.

 Recent highlights from ECRC scientists and clinicians include: